 TriGuna Vibhava is the yoga of the three gunas or qualities of consciousness.
 The gunas are the fundamental shaktis or energies of creation and combine in very systematic ways to form the five subtle and gross elements, which make up the subtle (mind, intellect, ego and memory) and gross (physical) bodies.
-The three gunas are sattva (intelligence and purity), tamas (the material of consciousness) and rajas (the creative force of projection).
+The three gunas are sattva (intelligences clarity and purity), rajas (creativity and activation), and tamas (the material of consciousness).
+Sattva reveals, rajas projects and tamas conceals.

-Creation is Maya plus the three gunas.
-Maya is an updadhi or conditioning agent within awareness/consciousness.
-To understand the way the gunas work, consider a clay pot, with the idea of the pot being sattva, the clay or material is tamas and rajas, the creative power that takes the idea and material and makes the pot.
-Everything within the manifest universe is a mix of the three gunas.
+To understand the way the gunas work, consider a clay pot, with the intelligent design of the pot being sattva, the clay or material being tamas and rajas, the creative power that takes the design and material and makes the pot.
+Everything within the manifest universe is a mixture of the three gunas.

-The first step of this practice is recognizing which guna is predominate in each moment, this is the effect.
+The first step of this practice is recognizing which guna is predominate in each moment.
 We then look to the past for the cause.
 If the mind is overly rajasic or tamasic, consider what previous actions may have led to the present state of being.
 For example, if you feel tamasic, did you stay up too late last night?
 If you are rajasic, did you drink too much caffeine.

 Though all three gunas are present in every facet of creation, a sattvic mind is necessary to assimilate the knowledge necessary for moksha or freedom.